 If you don’t have Microsoft Office software, you can learn more and buy Excel here.

-As your business grows, you’ll find the need to enlist a more robust inventory management tool to help you keep track of stock, import sales orders from all sales channels and create shipping labels.
+As your business grows, you’ll find the need to enlist a more robust inventory management tool to help you keep track of stock, import sales orders from all sales channels, and create shipping labels.
 When you’re ready to take the plunge with an inventory software tool, we recommend checking out our tips on finding the perfect inventory management software to suit your business.

 Until then, we hope these tools provide you some level of organization as you get your business up and running.
 And if you’d like an in-depth look at how to manage your inventory properly with automation software, then check out our multichannel inventory guide.